Smart pavement is now being tested and some experts believe it will be used in…

 The Interstate Highway System construction during the 1960s was the boom time for the construction and heavy equipment industries.
 This type of work called for high-horsepower equipment and new types of equipment.

 The high horsepower scrapers were developed to move the massive amounts of materials produced by the highway system construction.
 There were hundreds of scrapers at work on these projects.

-The most recent recession in 2008 caused focus to change from ownership to leasing of heavy equipment.
+The most recent recession in 2008 caused the focus to change from ownership to leasing of heavy equipment.
 Currently, over 40% of all equipment is bought by rental companies.
-The pressure on manufacturers continues, to produce more energy efficient heavy equipment.
+The pressure on manufacturers continues, to produce more energy-efficient heavy equipment.
 Continued development of electrification of major engine components and more energy-efficient alternatives to conventional powertrain systems are the expected future of heavy equipment.